hotschedules/gettingstarted/docs/Tools/rbc-cli/app-tools.md

 **Example Command Usages**
 * app-tools new-app myApp
 * app-tools new-app myApp -t angular
-* app-tools new-app myApp --title My App --descripton This app does something.
+* app-tools new-app myApp --title My App --description This is my app's description.

 ##### app-tools publish-app [-e -n -u -p]*
-This command publishes the skeleton app to the cloud.
+This command publishes the app to the cloud.
+It zips up all the files in /www folder in your app directory and sends it to the cloud.

 **Example Command Usages**
 * app-tools publish-app